 The strip of Council owned land on the road reserve, located between the kerb and the property boundary is known as the nature strip.

-Is Council approval required prior to any temporary or permanent works by private residents on the road reserve or nature strip?
+Is Council approval required prior to any temporary or permanent building or landscaping works by private residents on the road reserve or nature strip?

 Yes, Council approval is required prior to any work commencing.